Una vacanza del cactus

 Una vacanza del cactus is a 1981 Italian commedia sexy all'italiana directed by Mariano Laurenti.

 Plot

-Italy early 1980s.
-Mr. Zerboni (Enzo Cannavale) goes on vacation in Greece with his wife Fedora and a group of employees: Mr. Pistilli, Augusto (Bombolo) and Angela (Anna Maria Rizzoli).
-Misunderstandings and trouble are multiplying and while Zerboni tries to seduce Angela, his wife Messing up for his terrible myopia.
+Rome, Italy, in early 1980s.
+Mr. Zerboni (Enzo Cannavale) goes on vacation in Rhodes, Greece with his wife Fedora(Graziella Polesinanti) and a group of employees: Mr. Pistilli, Augusto (Bombolo) and Angela (Anna Maria Rizzoli).
+Misunderstandings and troubles multiply while Mr.Zerboni tries to seduce Angela, and his wife Fedora messes up for her high myopia despite she got her first ever pair of strong eyeglasses.
+Fedora doesn't realizes that her husband is trying to seduce Angela due to her extremely poor eyesight which couldn't be fully corrected even with the eyeglasses.